AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Acknowledgments

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-This work is supported by Czech Science Foundation Grant No. 23-07580X.
+This paper was supported by MEYS, program ERC CZ, grant No. LL2325.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science under Award Number DESC0025613.

 We thank Northeastern Research Computing for support with the Northeastern University Explorer cluster.
 This work used the Delta cluster at the National Center for Supercomputing Applications (NCSA) through allocation CIS230213 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by U.S. National Science Foundation grants 2138259, 2138286, 2138307, 2137603, and 2138296.
+This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.

 This work uses vLLM~\citep{kwon2023efficient}, Transformers~\citep{wolf-etal-2020-transformers}, and GNU Parallel~\citep{tange2023}.